cloud-devops-ninja/myWorkshops/GraphAPI_StarterKit/Exercises/Exercise01/Readme.md

 ### Create an Intune provisioning policy and assign a group ###
 The first processflow focuses on creating the Intune provisioning policy for a frontline Cloud PC and assigns a Entra group to this policy.<br>
 ![01_PF_W365_Create_ProvPol.png](01_PF_W365_Create_ProvPol.png)<br>
-Based on the Graph API Reference documentation, translate the processflow to a workflow that contains each step, corresponding to a Graph API call, and the call details for each step<br>
+<u>Exercise:</u> Based on the Graph API Reference documentation, translate the processflow to a workflow that contains each step, corresponding to a Graph API call, and the call details for each step:<br>

 <details>
     <summary>